mstksg/inCode/copy/entries/machines-1.md

 Isn't this what we said that Auto was?
 A function with memory?
 Is an `Auto a b` equivalent to a `(b -> a -> b)` + `b` combination?
 Are all Autos equivalent to a scan of some sort?
-Can every `scanl op init` be recreated with a proper Auto `testAuto_ auto`?
-More importantly, can every `testAuto_ auto` be recreated with a proper choice of `op` and `init` in `scanl op init`?
+We see that every `scanl op init` be recreated with a proper Auto `testAuto_ auto`.
+But can every `testAuto_ auto` be recreated with a proper choice of `op` and `init` in `scanl op init`?

-Now consider the curious fact we mentioned before.
+Consider the curious fact we mentioned before.
 In an `Auto a b`, the type of the state is not mentioned and is possibly dynamic.
 A `scanl op init` also involves only two types, `a` and `b`.
 Where is the type of the state here?
 Is it fixed, or is it free like for Autos?

 I'll leave these questions to you, the reader.
 </aside>